atomic-app/boilerplate-ios-sdk/README.md

 ## Runtime Variables

 You are now on the runtime variables branch.
-A runtime variable `numberOfItems` has been set up in file `iOSBoilerplate/ViewController.swift`, which is assigned with the value `120`.
+A runtime variable `numberOfItems` has been set up in file `iOSBoilerplate/ViewController.swift`, which has a value of `120`.

 To test this feature:

     - Create a card in [Atomic Workbench] (https://workbench.atomic.io/), and navigate to the "Variables" section of the card.
     - Create a variable called "numberOfItems", make sure "Allow update at runtime" is turned on.
-    - Use this variable on the card.
+    - Add content that uses this variable to the card.
     - Publish the card and run this app.

 ![Creating runtime variables](RuntimeVariables.png)